-We can issue a short-term card to school students aged 16 and over who need occasional access to the National Library of Scotland's collections.
+We can issue a library card to school students aged 16 and over who need access to the National Library of Scotland's collections.

 Please note that the Library is not a lending library.
 You have to consult our material in the reading rooms or, where available, online.
 For more information about resources available to you, see our guide for students.

 If you prefer, you can register when you arrive at Readers' Registration in the George IV Bridge Building.

 You must bring evidence of identity and address with you, and details of the material you would like to consult.
 If you are unable to provide evidence of identity and proof of address, please speak to a member of staff at Readers' Registration or email us at email@example.com.

 The decision to issue a card will be at our discretion.
 It only takes a few minutes to process an application and issue a card

 Renewing your card

 If you lose your short-term card, we will charge you £5.00 for a replacement.
 We do not charge if your card has been stolen or if you change your name.

 If your card is stolen, you should report the theft to the police and then provide us with a police report form.

 Change of address

 If you have a library card, you must tell us of any change of address and provide proof of this change — for example, a bank statement.

 Your existing card will remain valid, but we will amend our records to show your new address.